captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 Depending on how you retrieve content from your backend, depending on how you want users to navigate through them, and obviously depending on the final visual aspect you want to achieve, you might pick one solution over the other.

 ### Closing

+TODO: talk about the fact that all of the demos, and entire deck runs in Edge/Chrome.
+Based on latest implementation of grid-lanes in Chromium.
+Say which version and flag.
+Also talk about Safari shipping, but lacking some key parts (such as?)
+Go and play with grid-lanes.
+Again, progressive enhancement in a lot of cases.
+Let me know what you think.
+Add links to social media, etc.

 Inside, I'm still that same 16 year old kid in his coyote's pajamas, playing with the web.
 And I'm sure many of you are too.